thanos-fil/data_structures_algorithms/README.md

-###Algorithms and Data Structures in javascript
+### Algorithms and Data Structures in javascript

-Algorithms
+Basic data structure implementations in javascript as a point of reference.

+Also includes basic algorithms regarding sorting and searching.